weareleaf/handbook/day-to-day-tasks/progress-updates.md

 # Progress updates

 ## Why progress updates
-As a growing remote software development company, it's becoming common for those those responsible for managing a client to not have direct involvement on that client's project day to day.
+As a growing remote software development company, it's becoming common for those those responsible for managing a client to not have direct involvement on the project's development.
 Progress updates help to keep everyone who needs to be involved in the loop enough so they can:

  - Communicate updates back to the client
  - Deal with out of the blue questions from the client